 Cow moose and calves

-Bull moose grow new antlers each year during the spring and summer (females do not have antlers).
+Bull moose grow new antlers yearly during spring and summer (females do not have antlers).
 They fall off after the rut during the winter months.
 It takes a lot of resources to grow this giant, bony headgear, which is covered with velvet nourished by a rich vascular network.
 The impressive racks can weigh up to 40 pounds.
 Once fully grown in August, moose shed the velvet by rubbing the antlers against bushes and trees.
 At this time, the antlers serve their primary purpose for the bulls as they compete for mating rights using their antlers as a weapon.
-Below is a large, bull moose photo that reveals the biggest set of antlers I’ve ever seen on a moose.
+Below is a large bull moose photo that reveals the biggest set of antlers I’ve ever seen on a moose.

 Moose and roads